arduino/forum-assets/user-guide/user-guide.md

 We get a lot of questions from students wanting help with their homework.
 Such questions are generally one of 2 kinds: Questions by students who are obviously making a real effort but have got stuck; these get helpful answers, and questions from students who are obviously not making any effort at all and just want someone to do their homework for them; these usually get a lecture.
 By all means post homework questions when you are stuck, but make sure you've put some effort in first.

 **Thank people who help you**
-Those of us who answer questions on here are doing so for free, out of community spirit, please thank people who provide helpful answers and don't forget to give Karma as well.
+Those of us who answer questions on here are doing so for free, out of community spirit, please thank people who provide helpful answers and don't forget to give :heart:s as well.

-It also helps if you go back to your original post and add something like [resolved] to the title when you have got an answer you are happy with.
+It also helps if you click the **☑ Solution** button at the bottom of the reply that answered your question.
+This will make it easy for helpers to see that it is solved and for others with the same question to find the answer quickly.

 **Credits**
 Much of this tutorial has been inspired by or copied from the original forum instructions created by [Nick Gammon](https://forum.arduino.cc/u/nickgammon).